Marc Friedländer traces origins through microRNA

 A critical mass of life sciences

 Marc Friedländer describes SciLifeLab – where he is currently a Fellow – as an initiative to create a “critical mass of life sciences”.
 He finds it to be a good idea to create a well functioning centralized national infrastructure, and compares it to initiatives in his home country Denmark.
-There, in terms of sequencing, every university and every hospital has its own facility.
-When everyone’s got separate facilities, less resources is put into them as opposed to all resources going into a few state of the art facilities.
+There, in terms of sequencing, every university and every hospital has its own unit.
+When everyone’s got separate units, less resources is put into them as opposed to all resources going into a few state of the art units.

-“Separate facilities may not have the very best people, or the very best instruments, or the very best protocols, and there is also a lot of redundancy”, says Marc Friedländer.
+“Separate units may not have the very best people, or the very best instruments, or the very best protocols, and there is also a lot of redundancy”, says Marc Friedländer.

 The community of researchers is another thing he points out in favor of SciLifeLab.
 He exemplifies this with the group meetings he is having with the research groups of other Fellows – Claudia Kutter and Vicent Pelechano.
 These group meetings turn into forums where ideas and comments from researchers with a wide array of backgrounds can flow.